soupydolph/CryptoPhunks/notes.md

 - Open source projects link out

 ## NOTES AND IDEAS:
- [ ] Make the into phunk a random one from the collection [ ] Show Providence of phunks
+ [ ] Make the intro phunk a random one from the collection [ ] Show Providence of phunks
  [ ] Connect wallet and display your phunk on the site [ ] Have phunk-only content